slimgroup/Tao.jl/README.md

 - <b>High-Level Abstractions:</b> Close to the underlying mathematics, providing a seamless user experience for scientific practitioners.
 - <b>Distributed Computing:</b> Scales Kronecker product tensor programs and gradient computation to multi-node distributed systems.
 - <b>Domain-Specific Language:</b> Optimized for Julia's just-in-time compilation, allowing for the construction of complex operators entirely at compile time.

-This code is based on the Julia Language to make a scientific library named
-> ParametricOperators.jl

 ## Setup